The GEDCOM Validator tool can check if GEDCOM files follow the relevant specification. Select a file to begin validation check.

 Supported GEDCOM Versions

-Files are validated according to the version specified in the GEDCOM header, unless the file was produced by an application which is known to report the incorrect GEDCOM version in the header.
+Files are validated according to the version specified in the GEDCOM header, unless the file was produced by a GEDCOM writer which is known to report an incorrect GEDCOM version in the header.

-Two validation modes are possible.
-"Best practice" mode is the default and takes into account a number of inconsistencies and errors in the GEDCOM specifications which developers get wrong.
-Developers are well advised to ensure that their GEDCOM writers produce GEDCOM files which pass the best practice mode without generating any warnings or recommendations.
-A second "Standards only" mode is for completeness only and validates against the GEDCOM specifications as written, including any errors.
+Two validation modes are possible for GEDCOM 5.x files.
+"Best practice" mode is the default and takes into account a number of inconsistencies and errors in the GEDCOM specifications.
+Developers are advised to ensure that their GEDCOM writers produce GEDCOM files which pass the best practice validation mode without generating any errors or warnings.
+A second "Standards only" mode is provided for completeness, and validates against the GEDCOM specifications as written, including any errors.

-The following table lists the support status for different versions of the GEDCOM specifications.
+The following table lists the support status for all official versions of the GEDCOM specifications.